DevExpress-Examples/filemanager-open-pdf-image/README.md

 # The file manager for Web Forms - How to open PDF files and images in a popup window

-This example demonstrates how to use the [ASPxFileManager](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxFileManager), [ASPxPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPanel?p=netframework), and [ASPxImage](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxImage) controls to open **PDF** files and images in a [popup window](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl?p=netframework).
+This example uses an [ASPxFileManager](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxFileManager) to display folder contents.
+Users can click image and **PDF** files to preview their content in a popup window.
+The preview functionality uses [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl?p=netframework),  [ASPxImage](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxImage), and [ASPxPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPanel?p=netframework) controls.

 ![Sample](./Sample.png)